-Oxford is currently home to nearly 60 students from Brazil, the university's largest source of South American students.
+Oxford is currently home to over 60 students from Brazil, the university's largest source of South American students.
 The majority are studying at post graduate level, with nearly a third being research students.
 Student most frequently study Geography, Engineering Science, Zoology and Oxford’s prestigious MBA and Executive MBA programmes; amongst Brazilian postgraduate research students, the DPhil in Engineering Science is notably popular.

 Brazilian students applying to Oxford have access to a range of scholarship opportunities to support their studies, particularly at graduate level.
 The Clarendon Fund provides over a hundred fully funded scholarships to academically outstanding students each year.
 Recent Brazilian Clarendon Scholars have studied a range of subjects from Plant Sciences to Medieval and Modern Languages.
 Oxford also actively participates in well-known scholarship programmes (such as the British Government’s flagship Chevening Scholarships) and hosts a wide variety of post-doctoral Research Fellowships.
 At undergraduate level, Brazilian students studying for an Oxford degree are eligible to apply for the Reach Oxford Scholarships, which cover university and college fees, living expenses and annual return flights.

-Oxford currently has twelve permanent members of research and academic staff from Brazil, of whom half are in Medical Sciences, with the remainder split between the Mathematical, Physical and Life Sciences and the Social Sciences divisions.
+Oxford currently has nineteen permanent members of research and academic staff from Brazil, of whom half are in Medical Sciences, with the remainder split between the Mathematical, Physical and Life Sciences and the Social Sciences divisions.
 In addition, Oxford frequently welcomes a considerable number of visiting academics and scholars across its divisions.

 Professor Anna Christina Nobre